 How it works:

-A laser turns the tattoo colors in lighter particles, creating the option for your skin to shade the picture off with an immune reaction.
+A laser turns the tattoo colors into lighter particles, creating the option for your skin to shade the picture off with an immune reaction.
 Why is this not the first option for people?
 For starters, it is expensive, and it cannot be done at a regular tattoo shop or artist.
 Lasering a tattoo is a treatment process that can go on for 12 weeks, and it is done by a dermatologist.
 Lasering gives

 no guarantee that your tattoo will be completely removed.
 Things like color –light colors for example can be harder to remove -, depth and size will determine how well it will work, plus take into consideration that you can be left with a permanent scar.
 You also will be sedated before the process because let’s just say it hurts more than putting a tattoo.